 b) How to deal with non-commercial organizations that may be incorporated as corporations for insurance or liability purposes?

 This Charter category generated a significant amount of discussion within the WG, primarily due to the lack of a clear definition or distinction as to what might constitute “commercial” and “non-commercial” purposes, uses and organizations.
 Concern was also expressed over whether enquiring into the “use” of a domain name might implicate content issues.
-As of this writing, the WG’s preliminary conclusions on Category C are divided into a majority and a minority view, for which the WG solicits public comment to assist it in preparing for a consensus call as it developms a Final Report following its review of any public comments received.
+As of this writing, the WG’s preliminary conclusions on Category C are divided into a majority and a minority view, for which the WG solicits public comment to assist it in preparing for a consensus call as it develops a Final Report following its review of any public comments received.

 The current majority/minority positions of the WG on the questions in this Category C can be found in Section 7.